MontpellierRessourcesImagerie/microglia-analyzer/docs/make_patches.rst

 d.
 Output format
 ----------------

-- Depending on where you want to use your patches, and the data-type of your patches, you will have to use a certained file-format.
+- Depending on where you want to use your patches, and the data-type of your patches, you will have to use a certain file-format.
 - For example:
    - You can use any file format to store :code:`uint8` data.
    - You can use :code:`.tif` to store any type of data.
-   - You can use :code:`.jpg` to store :code:`uint8` data (even though you should never use this data type except to make images for your slides or presentations).
+   - You can use :code:`.jpg` to store :code:`uint8` data (even though you should never use this file format except to make images for your slides or presentations).

 e.
 Conclusion
 -------------